ga-wdi-quizzes/week-08/README.md

 One of the lines of code in the following snippet will throw an error.
 Which one is it, and why?

 **Your answer:**
+lines 4 through 7 because they have no braces
 > ...

 ```js